What Happens to the Losing Team’s Championship Merchandise?

-From Defeat to Victory: The Journey of Losing Team Championship Shirts
+The Journey of Losing Team Championship Shirts: From Defeat to Victory

-After sports championships like the Super Bowl, NBA Finals, World Series, and other major sporting events, fans want to be able to purchase championship gear as soon as the winner is declared.
-Branded merchandise companies pre-print merchandise like shirts, sweatshirts, hats, and towels for both teams so that these items are available immediately after the championship ends.
-What happens to all of the gear created for the losing team?
-Luckily, instead of wasting this perfectly usable merchandise, much of it gets donated to charitable organizations that distribute the items to individuals in need.
+After major sports championships like the Super Bowl, NBA Finals, World Series, and other significant events, fans are eager to buy championship gear as soon as the winners are announced.
+Branded merchandise companies prepare items such as shirts, sweatshirts, hats, and towels in advance for both teams, ensuring these products are available immediately after the championship concludes.

-The National Football League (NFL)’s excess merchandise partner is Good360, a charitable organization based in Alexandria, Virginia.
-Good360 steps in to repurpose the losing team championship shirts and other gear.
-The losing Super Bowl and conference championships teams’ merchandise is held in inventory locations across the U.S. and following the games, Good360 is informed of how much product is available.
-They determine where the donations can best be of service internationally and decide which of their pre-qualified overseas partners to distribute the merchandise to.
-After the 2021 Super Bowl, masks for protection from COVID-19 were also included in packages distributed by Good360 to its charitable partners.
+The National Football League (NFL) partners with Good360, a charitable organization based in Alexandria, Virginia, to manage excess merchandise.
+Good360 collects the losing team’s championship shirts and other gear.
+After the Super Bowl and conference championship games, Good360 is informed of how much merchandise is available and stored in various inventory locations across the U.S. They then evaluate where the donations can have the most impact internationally and decide which of their pre-qualified overseas partners will distribute the merchandise.
+Following the 2021 Super Bowl, Good360 also included masks to protect against COVID-19 in the packages sent to their charitable partners.

 “That’s really important for us, that we make sure that we align where the products are going based on need, and not just not just sending them blindly into a region where they may not be needed,” Good360 Chief Development Officer and Chief Marketing Officer Shari Rudolph told USA Today.